Artoriuz/ArtCNN/README.md

 CNNs have a stronger inductive bias to help solve image processing tasks, this means you don't need as much data or as big of a model to get good results.

 Papers like [A ConvNet for the 2020s](https://arxiv.org/abs/2201.03545) and [ConvNets Match Vision Transformers at Scale](https://arxiv.org/abs/2310.16764) have also showed that CNNs are still competitive with transformers even at the scales in which they were designed to excel.
+This is likely also true against newer architectures like Mamba, see: [The “it” in AI models is the dataset](https://nonint.com/2023/06/10/the-it-in-ai-models-is-the-dataset/).

 As an electrical engineer I also simply find CNNs more elegant.

 ### Why Keras?

 I'm just familiar with Keras.
 I've tried migrating to PyTorch a few times, but there was always something annoying enough about it for me to scrap the idea.
-Keras 3 supports TF, PyTorch and JAX as backends which also makes it very versatile.
-If I were to migrate away from Keras now, I'd probably just go straight to [Flax](https://flax.readthedocs.io/en/latest/).
+As someone who really likes Numpy, naturally I also like [JAX](https://jax.readthedocs.io/en/latest/index.html), and if I were to migrate away from Keras now I'd probably just go straight to [Flax](https://flax.readthedocs.io/en/latest/).